 IWXXM - The "ICAO Weather Exchange Model"

 The term AvXML was replaced by IWXXM (ICAO Weather Exchange Model).
-The first release candidate (RC) for IWXXM 1.0 was released in December 2012.
-After receiving back several problem reports, this RC was reworked leading to a second RC, which got issued in May 2013.
-Finally, in September 2013 IWXXM 1.0 was released.
-But it only got approved two years later, in June 2015, as IWXXM 1.1.
+The first release candidate (RC) for IWXXM 1.0 was provided in December 2012.
+After receiving back several problem reports, this RC was reworked leading to a second RC, which was issued in May 2013.
+Finally, in September 2013 IWXXM 1.0 was officially released.
+But it took nearly two years, until June 2015, to have it approved by WMO as IWXXM 1.1.